kuru-lang/kuru/LANG.0.0.2.md

 ```

 ## Structs
 Structs are defined by at least two characters in CamelCase, followed by an indented list of snake_case fields.
+Fields in structs can be $(mutable), @(immutable), a reference, or %(public
+immutable).
+Structs can only be copied with `::`, otherwise they always use move semantics.
 ```
-StructA T
+@StructA T
-        field_a: Si32
+	$field_a Si32
-        field_b: T
+	$field_b T
 ```

 ## Enums
-Structs are defined by at least two characters in CamelCase, followed by an indented list of CamelCase variants.
+Enums are defined by at least two characters in CamelCase, followed by an indented list of CamelCase variants.
+When the enum is visible, so are all of the variants.

 ```
-EnumA T
+@EnumA T
-        VariantA: Ui32 1
+	VariantA Ui32 1
-        VariantB: Ui32 2, T
+	VariantB Ui32 2, T
-        VariantC # Compiler will give lowest available value (Ui32 0)
-        VariantD: 3 # Type for enum can be infered.
+	VariantC # Compiler will give lowest available value (Ui32 0) VariantD 3 # Type for enum can be infered.
 If no type is set it will pick the smallest unsigned type for the number of variants.
 ```

 ## Implementing Functions On Structs and Enums
 ```
-@TypeA.fnc_a: (var_a: Si1, var_b: Ui4 12)
+@TypeA @var_a .Si4; _
+	# Code for this Constructor
+	TypeA
+		# Fields
+@TypeA.fnc_a @var_a .Si1, @var_b .Ui4 12;
         # Code for this Function (must be indented 1 tab).
 ```

 ## Setting Functions to other Functions
 ```
-@fnc_a: (var_a: Si1) Ui4
+@fnc_a @var_a .Si1; .Ui4
         # Code for this Function (must be indented 1 tab).
-$fnc_b: fnc_a # Same as:
+$fnc_b fnc_a # Same as:
-$fnc_b: (var_a: Si1) Ui4 fnc_a
+$fnc_b @var_a .Si1; .Ui4 fnc_a
+fnc_b: fnc_a # Can be assigned like other variables.
 ```

 ## Comments